techinessoverloaded/iOSAppDevBasics/enums.md

 Variables/Constants can hold any one case of the Enumeration.
 The cases can be changed when `var` is used.
 When the `var`/`let` is type annotated with the Enumeration, the right hand of assignment statement can directly access cases using Dot syntax `.` without the need of specifying the name of Enumeration.

+Enumerations can also have Instance methods, Instance `mutating` methods and Type Methods like Structures.

 **Example 1:**
 ```swift
 enum Direction